confluentinc/examples/clients/docs/confluent-cli.rst

 3. To demo the above commands, you may also run the provided script `confluent-cli-example.sh <confluent-cli-example.sh>`__.

 Avro And Confluent Cloud Schema Registry
 ----------------------------------------

 .. include:: includes/client-example-schema-registry-3.rst

-Note that your VPC must be able to connect to the Confluent Cloud Schema Registry public internet endpoint.

 1. As described in the `Confluent Cloud quickstart <https://docs.confluent.io/current/quickstart/cloud-quickstart/schema-registry.html?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud>`__,